atindraraut/hubspot-crm-integration/README.md

 This was actually the most challenging part initially.
 I used HubSpot's personalization tokens to dynamically pull the contact's information.
 The syntax is `{{ contact.firstname }}` and `{{ contact.phone }}`, which gets replaced with the actual contact data when the webhook fires.

 **Step 4: Testing the Implementation**
-Created a test contact with the exact name and phone number specified in the assignment.
+Created a test contact with the exact name and phone number specified in the project.
 When I assigned it to an owner, I could immediately see the webhook firing on webhook.site with the correct data format.
 It was pretty satisfying to see it work exactly as intended!

 ### Why This Approach Makes Sense